blumareks/openliberty-db2cloud-docker/README.md

 ## (optional) Step 2b - the DB2 SSL certificate
 **This step is optional, since Open Liberty server has already the certificate to the DB2 included.**

+This instructions are based on the method 1 from here: https://www.ibm.com/support/pages/complete-guide-set-ssl-using-ibm-data-server-driver-jdbc-and-sqlj

 A DB2 admin should be able to provide a SSL certifcate - the certificate can be downloaded from the DB2 Web console from the Connection Information section.

 Move the certificate to the target directory.